OdiLock/Patrick-Crypter/README.md

 ❗❗❗RELEASE FILES ARE NOW OBFUSCATED WITH ARMDOT v0.3❗❗❗

-DO NOT UPLOAD TO VIRUSTOTAL!
+DO NOT UPLOAD TO VIRUSTOTAL!!!

 USAGE:
 1) Download release or build source code yourself with Any CPU mode